joshualande/joshualande.github.io/_drafts/2014-02-07-introduction-sql-simple-examples.md

 |         1 |               2 |
 |         2 |               2 |

-Similarly, we can combine the `GROUP BY` and `JOIN` operators in a single query.
+We can combine the `GROUP BY` and `JOIN` operators in a single query.
 To compute in addition the price of each recipe, we would need to figure out the price of each ingredient by joining with the ingredients table.
 This query would look like: